openannotation/annotator/doc/modules/authz.rst

 ``annotator.authz.acl`` module
 ==============================

-This module configures an authorization policy which grants or denies permission on objects (especially annotations) based on the presence of ``permissions`` or ``user`` properties on the objects.
+This module configures an authorization policy that grants or denies permission on objects (especially annotations) based on the presence of ``permissions`` or ``user`` properties on the objects.